borntofrappe/the-nature-of-code/README.md

 At the start of the algorithm, the goal is to create a population of `N` elements with random genetic material.
 For instance, and for the problem at hand, the population is a collection of words as long as the desired sentence, and with random letters from the alphabet.

 The larger, the more varied a population is, the easier it is to find a solution.
 In the instance of the sentence, the more words, and the more characters are represented in the population, the more rapidly the algorithm will find a match.
-The size of the population, however, affects the algorithm negatively as well, as the algorithm needs to process a large set of input values.
+The size of the population, however, affects the algorithm negatively as well, as the program needs to process a large set of values.

 #### Draw

 Continuously, the algorithm goes through a series of steps with the idea of constantly improving a fitness value.

-1. selection: calculate the fitness for the elements of the population, in order to decide which element to pick; for instance, consider the number of matching characters between sentence and word
+1. selection: calculate the fitness for the elements of the population in order to decide which element to pick; for instance, consider the number of matching characters between the words in the population and the desired sentence

-2. reproduction: pick two elements, two parents on the basis of a criterium; for instance, pick elements with a probability directly poportional to the fitness value
+2. reproduction: pick two elements, two parents, on the basis of a criterium; for instance, pick elements with a probability directly poportional to the fitness value

 Starting from two elements, the idea is to produce a new value in the population.
-This is where _heredity_ comes into play, as the new value depends on the genetic material (the characters) of the parents (the two words).
+This is where heredity comes into play, as the new value depends on the genetic material (the characters) of the parents (the two words).
 The genetic material is influenced by:

-a. crossover, where the element is created directly from the parents' material; for instance a word picks the first half of a parent, and the second half of the remaining
+    a. crossover, where the element is created directly from the parents' material; for instance a word picks the first half of one parent, and the second half of the other

     b. mutation, where the element has a chance to produce a different trait; for instance, a certain probability to use a character at random

 Mutation allows to cope with a population that doesn't have the traits desired in the solution; for instance, a set of words without a character used in the sentence.

 Similarly to the size of the population in the setup phase, there are many variables affecting the efficiency and efficacy of the algorithm.
 Among these values, the probability to introduce a different trait contributes to find a solution, but if excessive makes it harder to improve the fitness score.
-The more random the number of characters, the more the algorithm will try to find a solution in the insurmountable way described earlier, purely at random.
+For instance, the more random the number of characters, the more the algorithm will try to find a solution in the insurmountable way described earlier, picking characters at random.

 ### Shakesperian monkey